kaplos/Makeupc/README.md

 # Makeupc
 This program simply just creates a upc with the inital values, and creates the last check digit.
-After all is complete it will search that upc to a database using a api service, after all is done it will export the information to a text file on your computer.
+After all is complete it will search that upc to a database using a api service, When all is done it will export the information to a text file on your computer.

 To run this program there are two ways.